basecamp/bcx-api/sections/forwards.md

 but those returned from `GET /projects/1/forwards.json` will not.

 It's possible to change the order forwards are returned in with the `sort` parameter.
-Forwards can be sorted by subject or latest update time using the parameter values:
+Forwards can be sorted by subject or age using the parameter values:

 * `az` and `za` for subject
-* `newest` and `oldest` for latest update time
+* `newest` and `oldest` for age

 The default sort is `newest`.